5 Ways to Instantly Spruce Up Your Pool Area Ahead of Summer

 Avoid harsh cleaners like acid-based or vinegar-based products and never use a cleaner that’s not designed specifically for stone.
 You should also pay attention to water ratio when mixing your product, aligning it to soil buildup.

 Once you’ve given your pavers and the grout a good clean you will want to apply a sealant.
-A good sealant that’s compatible with your specific pavers will help to lock in the colour of the stone, add strength and structural integrity to the stone and will make it difficult for stains to seep in.
+A good sealant that’s compatible with your specific pavers will help the stone with a layer of protection to allow you time to attend to the maintenance of the stone.
+Once this process is done it will make it difficult for stains to seep in.
 A sealant will also stop water from getting into the tiny fissures of the stone, which can cause damage over time.

 Now you’ve sealed your pavers, step back for 24 hours, keeping the pool area clear and dry.
 You can use this rest time to start planning how else you can spruce up the pool area ahead of summer.